Textualize/rich/docs/source/prompt.rst

     >>> from rich.prompt import Prompt
     >>> name = Prompt.ask("Enter your name", choices=["Paul", "Jessica", "Duncan"], default="Paul")

+If you would like to support "fuzzy" matching on the choices, you can use :class:`~rich.prompt.FuzzyPrompt`.

 In addition to :class:`~rich.prompt.Prompt` which returns strings, you can also use :class:`~rich.prompt.IntPrompt` which asks the user for an integer, and :class:`~rich.prompt.FloatPrompt` for floats.

 The :class:`~rich.prompt.Confirm` class is a specialized prompt which may be used to ask the user a simple yes / no question.
 Here's an example::